operasoftware/devopera/blog/_posts/2009-11-27-a-more-accessible-opera-unite.md

 ---
-title: A more accessible Opera Unite
+title: A More Accessible Opera Unite
 authors:
 - henny-swan
 tags:
 - accessibility
 - unite
 - odin
-layout: article
+layout: post
 ---
 <p>This week saw the release of Opera 10.10 final complete with a more accessible <a href="http://unite.opera.com/">Opera Unite</a>.
 If you&#39;ve not come across Opera Unite before it&#39;s a powerful platform that turns your browser into a server.
 This means that you can share content you have on your hard drive - photo&#39;s, files, folders, music, hosted websites - without having to uploaded these to a website.</p>